spamscanner/spamscanner/README.md

 Accepts a required `source` (String, Buffer, or file path) argument which points to (or is) a complete and raw SMTP message (e.g. it includes headers and the full email).
 Commonly this is known as an "eml" file type and contains the extension `.eml`, however you can pass a String or Buffer representation instead of a file path.

-This method returns a Promise that resolves with a `results` Object when scanning is completed.
+This method returns a Promise that resolves with a `scan` Object when scanning is completed.
 You can also use this method with a second callback argument.

 The `results` are returned as an Object with the following properties (descriptions of each property are listed below):